aatishrana/Thinny/_posts/2017-11-20-design-patterns-decorator.md

 }
 ```

-Now, this is very basic code, this type of implementation would never be used in a real world project.
+Now, this is very basic code, this type of implementation would never be used in a real-world project.
 To improve this we can make an abstract FoodItem and extend different dishes from it which would be like this.

 ```java
 public interface FoodItem{